Possible Bearish Inside Day Candle Pattern Detected for Nrg Energy (NYSE:NRG) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Nrg Energy (NYSE:NRG)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Nrg Energy (NYSE:NRG) based on the price action in the company's shares.
-Today's price range of $34.32 and $34.79 is within yesterday's high and low of the day.
+Yesterday's price range of $34.32 and $34.79 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Nrg Energy may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 NRG Energy, Inc. owns and operates a diverse portfolio of power-generating facilities primarily in the United States.
 The Company offers energy production and cogeneration facilities, thermal energy production, and energy resource recovery facilities.